 "You'll get food, everything you need in the camp," the Tommies said.

-At Bloemfontein, we were placed in carts.
-We were taken three miles outside town and dumped down on the veld.
+At Bloemfontein, they placed us in carts, took us three miles outside town and dumped us down on the veld.

 They put up bell-tents for us, one next to the other.
 Hundreds of round tents, far as the eye could see.
 We met one of Tant Lettie's sisters and stayed together for a while.

 A woman in the tent next to us went into labor.
 Her baby was born that night.
-The child contracted some disease and died soon after.
+The child died soon after.

 We slept on the bare ground.
-No bedding, no pillows, only some blankets from the wagon.
+No bedding, no pillows, only blankets from the wagon.
 It rained heavily.
-In the beginning, we didn't know we had to loosen the tent ropes and let the water run off.
+In the beginning, we did not know we had to loosen the tent ropes in a storm.
 We got sopping wet.
 Tant Lettie and I went outside in the rain.
 We released the ropes and knocked in the pegs again.
 It was a quagmire.
 Exhausted, we lay down in the mud to sleep.

 We lit a paraffin lamp in the tent at night.
 At nine o'clock, all lights had to be out.
-Women were kicked and beaten if they disobeyed the orders of the Tommies.
+Guards kicked and beat women if they disobeyed their orders.
 We obeyed.

 We were issued ration cards and stood in line for food.
 We got meat, sugar, mealie meal, condensed milk.
 The meat was chilled.
 Even after cooking, it had chunks of ice in it.